Luligu/homebridge-somfy-tahoma-screen/README.md

 setup the duration in seconds of the full movement (from full closed to full opened) and the duration of movement from full close to MY position.
 The plugin will use this data to determine the actual position of the screen.

+- You can then ask Siri
+´´´
+Siri open the Living room blind
+Siri close the Living room blind
+Siri set the Living room blind to 70%
+´´´
 ---